kaapstorm/pregnant_justice/src/08_the_gun_in_the_safe.rst

 Rob spoke up, "Maybe.
 You see, 'never going to work' sounds like a challenge to me.
 That sounds like an engineering problem.
-And James and I know all about those.
+And James and I know about those.
 That's what we do.
 Plus, you're a matron.
 You can get the things we need.
 Maybe you can even ask doctors questions, in a round-about way, and solve some of the problems we're going to encounter."

 "I don't know guys.
 This sounds like a career ender.
 This sounds like